 I measured 1 cup of pecan halves and then pulsed a few times in a food processor until finely chopped.

-These are very delicate cookies be careful when you handle them.
+These are very delicate cookies handle with love and care.

 - 1 teaspoon vanilla (I use Mexican Vanilla)

 - Preheat oven to 350 Degrees and lined a baking sheet with parchment paper.

 - In a mixing bowl, mix the flour, salt, and 1/2 cup powder sugar.

 - Add the butter and mix the ingredients with your hands until it becomes a soft dough.
 You know is ready when it doesn’t stick to your hands anymore.
 Add the vanilla and chopped pecans and knead until well incorporated.

 - Form small balls (I used 1 tablespoon as measurement) and arrange them on a baking sheet.